 I looked for ideas online and also did some research on spices that were good for colds.
 I came across turmeric, which is considered an immune system booster and contains lots of antioxidants and anti-inflammatory properties, perfect for when you have a cold or the flu!
 So I consulted with my head chef, that would be Ryan, and he helped me come up with this recipe, packed full of goodness.

-Little secret about me for those that don’t know me yet, I hate chicken bones, and I hate raw chicken.
+A little secret about me for those that don’t know me yet, I hate chicken bones, and I hate raw chicken.
 It gives me the creeps!
-It’s ironic though, because my favorite food is chicken!
+It’s ironic though because my favorite food is chicken!
 I do not handle raw chicken, and I certainly don’t eat any chicken with bones in it.

 So it took everything I had in me to pick up that whole chicken and put it in the pot!
 When all was said and done, the head chef had to do the deboning and shredding of the chicken.
 He’s an expert at it because he loves me so much, he knows there can’t be any little bones or cartilage in the food, or I may have a heart attack if I come across one while eating.
 Not sure what it is, but I just can’t handle chicken bones!!